Kita Ikki: Critical reception

+Fumimaro Konoe detested Kita's influence on the military, stating that his "so-called right-wing is nothing more than communists wearing the garb of the kokutai — and consciously entertains plans to take things as far as a communist revolution."

 Walter Skya notes that in On the Kokutai and Pure Socialism, Kita rejected the Shintoist view of far-right nationalists such as Hozumi Yatsuka that Japan was an ethnically homogeneous "family state" descended through the Imperial line from the goddess Amaterasu Omikami, emphasizing the presence of non-Japanese in Japan since ancient times.
 He argued that along with the incorporation of Chinese, Koreans, and Russians as Japanese citizens during the Meiji period, any person should be able to naturalize as a citizen of the empire irrespective of race, with the same rights and obligations as ethnic Japanese.
 According to Kita, the Japanese empire couldn't otherwise expand into areas populated by non-Japanese people without having to "exempt them from their obligations or ... expel them from the empire."
 One of his religious inspirations was the Japanized Lotus Sutra.

 His younger brother Reikichi Kita, political philosopher who studied for five years in the US and Europe and was a member of the House of Representatives, later wrote that Kita had been familiar with Kiichiro Hiranuma, then Chief of the Supreme Court of Justice, and in his paper in 1922 he had fiercely condemned Adolph Joffe, then Soviet Russian diplomat to Japan.

 This eclectic blend of imperialism, socialism and spiritual principles is one of the reasons why Kita's ideas have been difficult to understand in the specific historical circumstances of Japan between the two world wars.
-Some have argued that this is also one of the reasons why it is hard for the historians to agree on Kita’s political stance, though Nik Howard takes the view that Kita's ideas were actually consistent ideologically throughout his career, with relatively small shifts in response to the changing reality he faced at any given time.
+Some have argued that this is also one of the reasons why it is hard for the historians to agree on Kita's political stance, though Nik Howard takes the view that Kita's ideas were actually consistent ideologically throughout his career, with relatively small shifts in response to the changing reality he faced at any given time.

+According to economist Michio Morishima, many of Kita's domestic policies, namely the abolition of the peerage system, removal of the Genrō and Privy Council, abolition of the House of Peers, and reform of the election laws were actually carried out, sometimes in a more radical fashion than Kita had proposed, while Japan was under the GHQ.
+He also described Kita's notion of the Emperor as being similar to the average Japanese in the present day.
+Thus, Morishima describes his domestic policies as being hardly dangerous or politically extreme.
+However, Morishima also stated that those who followed Kita's ideas in the 1936 coup were the ones who had "spurred Japan into war with America".